FISH 1020 The Fish and Wildlife Professions (1 credit)

 Orientation of students to the profession of fishery resources and wildlife resources: introduction to fish and wildlife faculty, review of fish and wildlife curriculum, awareness of career opportunities, employment procedures, associated job duties/responsibilities, job preparation, educational preparation, and management challenges in the Pacific Northwest.
-(Fall only)
+Typically Offered: Fall.

 Credit arranged